It is the season of the barren trees

 We stand aloof imagining their grief

-Watching their silken veils flutter in the wind.
+Watching their silken veils flutter in the breeze.

 Do not stand, Mother.